-A few images from my first job in the mid-70s, as a photojournalist for the now defunct Colorado Springs Sun where I was the first woman photographer (and possibly the only one they ever had).
+A few images from my first photography job in the 1970s as a photojournalist for the now defunct Colorado Springs Sun where I was the first woman photographer (and possibly the only one they ever had).
 All images are scanned from silver halide prints that I made, and were shot on Tri-X 400.
 This page is a work-in-progress as I dig out old images.
 More to come...

-Despair and destitution in one expression.
+From the same essay about the two brothers; despair and destitution in one expression.

 Four-star General James "Jimmy" Doolittle at a press conference in Colorado Springs.
 I forget the reason for the appearance, but I was certainly impressed when he looked me right in the eye over the reporter's shoulder.
 I was a young bohemian at the time, and the look made me straighten up my slouch.
 Doolittle led the famous long-range raid on Tokyo in WWII, and won the Medal of Honor, among other accomplishments.